cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 {1: 'one', 2: 'two'}
 ```

-In this case, `dict` raises a syntax error:
+In this case, `dict` raises a syntax error because argument names must not start with a digit:

 ```python
 >>> dict(1="one", 2="two")